The hiring trends nobody is talking about

 When do people usually start a new job?

-First up, we looked at historic data to see when (aka which month of the year) people are most likely to start a new job.
+First up, we looked at historical data to see when (aka which month of the year) people are most likely to start a new job.

 Overwhelmingly, people are most likely to start a new job in January.
 In fact, people are 52% more likely to start a new job in January, compared to other months of the year.

-Working backwards, it would make sense why TAs are run off their feet in November and December.
+Working backwards, it would make sense why recruiters are run off their feet in November and December.

 Graph 1 Explanation